 Breaths of Knowledges

-Robel Temesgen describes his ongoing artitist research project Practising Water; Rituals and Engagements, presented as part of Climate Forum IV 'Our world lives when their world ceases to exist'.
+Robel Temesgen describes his ongoing artistic research project Practising Water; Rituals and Engagements, presented as part of Climate Forum IV 'Our world lives when their world ceases to exist'.
 Across two geographies – the Blue Nile in Ethiopia and the Glomma river in Norway – Temesgen’s investigation in and through water is articulated as a process of listening, breathing and translating.

 Breaths of Knowledges: Practising Water